lse-st446/lse-st446.github.io/index.md

 Note: assignment for grading to be given in this week

 ---
 #### Week 9.
-Scalable machine learning II
+Machine learning optimization for matrix factorization and topic modeling

-In this week we continue by considering distributed machine learning algorithms for learning deep neural networks, and consider distributed algorithms for other machine learning problems such as collaborative filtering for recommendation systems and topic model for text data analysis.
+In this week we continue considering the topic of distributed machine learning algorithms with a focus on matrix factorization methods used for collaborative filtering (recommender systems) and topic modeling in text data.

-for clustering and collaborative filtering tasks.
-We discuss a MapReduce algorithm for k-means clustering problem, as well as an iterative algorithm for collaborative filtering tasks.
-We consider Spark API approaches provided by MLib and ML packages.
-In the latter context, we introduce the concept of a pipeline that consists of a dataflow passing through transformer and estimator operators.
+We will discuss matrix completion problem and the algorithm known as alternating least squares and its distributed implementation.
+We will then continue with discussing distributed algorithms for singular value decomposition and its application for latent semantic analysis of text data.
+Finally, we will discuss a Bayesian model, known as Latent Dirichlet Allocation, for topic modeling for text data sources.

 *Readings*:
 * Drabas, T. and Lee, D.  _Learning PySpark_, Chapter 5: Intoducing MLib and Chapter 6: Introducting the ML Package, Packt, 2017